Amanda Blair MacDonald, MFA, M.AmSAT, R-MPA

 Alexander Technique Teacher

 Movement Pattern Analyst

 Developmental Movement Specialist

-Amanda attended Alexander Technique teacher trainings at: Habit and Choice (Beret Arcaya), Balance Arts (Ann Rodiger) and The Dimon Institute (Ted Dimon and John Nicholls) and completed the 3-year, 1600 hour course in 2005.
-Professional Development includes a week-long continuing education course with Alex and Joan Murray in Urbana, IL in June 2012 and regular visits to Alexander Technique Milwaukee during her MFA program at UWM 2015-2016.
-She was a member of the Planning Committee for AmSAT’s 2013 Annual Conference and General Meeting in Chicago and currently serves on the Training Standards and Course Review Committee.
-Amanda completed her MFA in Dance at the University of Wisconsin-Milwaukee in August 2017.
-When she began in June 2015, the program was directed by fellow Alexander Technique teacher, Luc Vanier.
+Amanda attended Alexander Technique teacher trainings at: Habit and Choice (Beret Arcaya), Balance Arts (Ann Rodiger) and The Dimon Institute (Ted Dimon and John Nicholls) and completed the 3-year, 1600 hour course in 2006.
+She attended a week-long teacher refresher course with Alex and Joan Murray in Urbana, IL in June 2012 and made regular visits to Alexander Technique Milwaukee during graduate school at UWM 2015-2016.

 Upon moving to Chicago, Amanda began to work more and more with children.
 In her search to create meaningful and developmentally appropriate curriculum for them, she attended the Summer Dance Institute for Teachers at the Creative Dance Center in Seattle, WA, founded by Anne Green Gilbert.
 There she learned about BrainDance and Brain Compatible Dance Education.
 The scientific underpinnings of this work showed a link between her work with Alexander Technique, the Holm floor series, and her work with children.
 Amanda continues to study and read to strengthen her teaching in all of these areas.